womenintechnology/bootcamp-team-i/README.md

 ### Docker set up

-Docker is an open-source containerization software that creates isolated environments to run an application.
+Docker is an open-source contrization software that creates isolated environments to run an application.
 Hence, you develop, test, and run multiple applications on the same machine.

 #### Linux: